OUGC-Network/ougc-File-Profile-Fields/README.md

 This plugin has no additional configurations; after activating make sure to modify the global settings in order to get this plugin working.

+1. You can use the `$customFileProfileFields` array to display individual file profile fields in your templates.
+   For example, `{$customFileProfileFields['fidX']}` where `X` is the custom profile field identifier (fid).
+   If used in the `postbit` or `postbit_classic` templates, it will render the file profile field in the post for that user.

 ### 🛠 File Permissions <a name = "file_permissions"></a>

 For automatic file edits the following files require to be chmod `777` (on *nix servers).